 associate veterinarians have worked at the practice for at least five years, says owner Dr. Steven Rohrback, and one is about

-That factor aside, Rohrback says he strives to keep his practice competitive in many ways, from salary to hours, to keep his
+That aside, Rohrback says he strives to keep his practice competitive in many ways, from salary to hours, to keep his associates

-associates happy.
-Communication is open and he tries to give everyone's opinion consideration.
-He also loves to act as a mentor
+Communication is open, and he tries to give everyone's opinion consideration.
+He also loves to act as a mentor and encourage

-used to offer late night and weekend hours and emergency services, but he has cut way back because he couldn't find anyone
+His clinic used to offer late night and weekend hours and emergency services, but he has cut back substantiallly because he

 "Try to hire a new veterinarian nowadays and tell them we do our own emergencies.
 It's not going to happen," Rohrback says.

-"It used to be the clients dictated what the veterinarian's hours were.
+"It used to be the clients who dictated what the veterinarian's hours were.
 Not any more.
-Veterinarians coming out of school dictate
+Veterinarians coming out of school

-But attitudes like Rohrback's aren't always commonplace, and owners often are not taught management skills, Brogdon says.
+Attitudes like Rohrback's aren't always commonplace, though, and owner veterinarians often are not taught leadership and management

 Employees who feel valued and (feel) like they are learning are more likely to stay at a business, even if they aren't entirely